dataPulverizer/KernelMatrixBenchmark/README.md

 }
 ```

-Chapel array objects for rows and columns of 2D arrays are usually indexed quite differently from the code above, not using pointers but more user-friendly notation, it it presented in this way to get the best performance.

 ### D

 D uses a `taskPool` of threads from its `std.parallel` package to parallelize code.
 The D code underwent the least amount of change for performance optimization, a lot of the performance benefits came from the specific compiler used and flags selected (discussed later).
-My implementation of a `Matrix` allows columns to be selected by reference `refColumnSelect`.
+The implementation of `Matrix` allows columns to be selected by reference `refColumnSelect`.

 ```d
 auto calculateKernelMatrix(alias K, T)(K!(T) kernel, Matrix!(T) data)